• Skip to main content

 Serving suggestions

-Polish plant-based pierogi can be served straight from the pot with a drizzle of oil, plant spread or fried onions.
+Polish dairy-free pierogi can be served straight from the pot with a drizzle of oil, plant spread or fried onions.
 Alternatively shallow fry them until crispy and golden (after boiling and resting them first to remove excess moisture from cooking) and serve with fried onions.

 What can I make ahead

-• The dough: This can be made the night before and refrigerated in an airtight container or wrapped tightly in plastic.
+- The dough: This can be made the night before and refrigerated in an airtight container or wrapped tightly in plastic.
 As it is made with hot water it needs to cool completely before refrigerating.
 Bring up to room temperature before rolling out.

-• The filling mixture: You can also prepare the filling the night before, cover and refrigerate it.
+- The filling mixture: You can also prepare the filling the night before, cover and refrigerate it.
 Alternatively prepare all the elements of the filling mixture and combine the next day.

-How to season Polish vegan pierogi
+How to season vegan pierogi

 As with any dish containing few ingredients it is important to add seasoning to each preparation stage so you don't end up with bland tasting pierogi!
 Don't forget to boil the potatoes as well as the pierogi in salted water.